Skytells/Framework/README.md

 Please refer to the official manual to use this framework correctly.
 <a href='http://developers.skytells.net/framework/'>Framework Guide</a>

+## Websites Built with Skytells Framework.

+Since Skytells Framework still a new on a world that full of PHP Frameworks, But it deferent, Powerful, And Dynamic!
+That's why most of the big companies have chosen it as their platform.

+#### <a href='https://www.uddit.com'>Uddit, Inc.</a>
+Uddit is a very powerful social network platform built with Skytells Framework.

+#### <a href='http://cloud.skytells.me'>Skytells Cloud</a>
+Skytells Cloud is a very powerful cloud system like the iCloud built with Skytells Framework.

 ## Support
 This framework is a free PHP framework provided by Skytells, Inc.
-For any issues during using the Framework, Please inform us.
+For any issues during using the Framework, Please inform us at developers@skytells.net.